Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-publish.md

 ![Create Helm Feed](/resources/docs/proget-helm-newfeed.png){height="" width="50%"}

-Then select "No Connectors (Private charts only)" as we will be creating a private feed.
+Then select "Private/Internal Helm Charts" as we will be creating a private feed.
 From here, we will give our feed a name.
 In this guide, we will call it `internal-helm`, and then click "Create Feed".

 ![Name Helm Feed](/resources/docs/proget-helm-nameinternalfeed.png){height="" width="50%"}

-You will then see several options.
-These relate to ProGet's SCA features, useful for third party charts.
-As we will be using our own internal charts, we will leave these boxes unchecked, and select "Set Feed Features".
 You will then be redirected to your new `internal-helm` feed, currently empty.

 ![Internal Helm Feed](/resources/docs/proget-helm-internalfeed.png){height="" width="50%"}